me-matt/mattwaldron.me/content/pages/resume/experience/xero-bank-feeds.md

 Improved cohesion within the team, evident through the improved alignment over domain boundaries, by implementing a new operating model with engineering teams and creating new relationships with stakeholders.

 Created a visibility of architecture within the team promoting overall architectural dialogue, by facilitating frequent whiteboarding sessions and presenting to the product group.

-Helped define an organisation-wide architecture practice function by observing and contributing to systemic issues, moving my role to the architecture practice team.

-Contributed to architecture alignment throughout the organisation by delivering multiple organisation-wide transformation programmes involving domain driven design, capability modelling and distributed, async decision-making.

-Promoted a consistent mechanism of decision making, reducing overall time to make enterprise- and domain-tier decisions, by coordinating a cultural change for distributed async decision making.
-This required definition and delivery of architectural products and communicating their use and value throughout the organisation.